dotnet/docs/docs/architecture/blazor-for-web-forms-developers/migration.md

 components, but are evaluated on the server side.
 Some code expressions are mixed in as well, often brought in by `@`, such as `@bind-Value="_item.Name"`.

-A new feature of Razor compared to WebForms is the ability to inject components directly into a page.
+A new feature of Razor compared to WebForms is the ability to inject services directly into a page.
 Since dependency injection is built in from the ground up, there is first class support for it everywhere.
 In `Create.razor` the following is at the top of the page: